-On Monday evening, March 6th Mary Kathryn Kozy gave a spectacular presentation on how to use Google Tools to Her handout is reproduced here, with their permission, from an article published in their April, 2017 newsletter by Jan Meisels Allen.
+On Monday evening, March 6th Mary Kathryn Kozy gave a spectacular presentation on how to use Google Tools to The Jewish Genealogy Society of the Conejo Valley and Ventura County.
+Her handout is reproduced here, with their permission, from an article published in their April, 2017 newsletter by Jan Meisels Allen.

 Several of the areas Mary Kathryn discussed for genealogical searches include photos, family trees, websites, records sets (not everything is on Ancestry or FamilySearch as States are placing their databases online), and historical data—which puts context into our ancestors’ lives such as why they immigrated.